marilynyi/100-days-of-code-python/days-31-40/day-39/flight-deals/README.md

+# Day 39: Flight Deals

+Send SMS text messages notifying the user of any flight deals in the next six months.
+Destination cities and price thresholds are supplied by the user in the `Flight Deals` Google Sheets doc.

-### Flight Deals Google Sheets file
+## Flight Deals doc
-File resides in hidden `config` folder.\
+- File resides in hidden `config` folder.
+- User manually populates the
-`City` and `Lowest Price` are manual inputs.\
+`City` and `Lowest Price` columns with their desired destinations and price thresholds.
-`IATA Code` column populates airport codes when `main.py` is run
+- `IATA Code` column auto-populates when `main.py` is run.

 <img
   src="https://github.com/marilynyi/100-days-of-code-python/blob/main/days-31-40/day-39/flight-deals/images/Flight_Deals.png"
   width="400">

-### SMS Text Example
+## SMS Text Notification
-When `main.py` is run, SMS text messages are sent via Twilio,\
+SMS text messages are sent only if
+- prices are lower than specified price thresholds
+- flights are non-stop (no layovers)
-only if prices for flights in the next 6 months are lower than the prices stated in the Google Sheets file.
+- flights are within the next 6 months
+- trips are between 7-28 days long

 <img
   src="https://github.com/marilynyi/100-days-of-code-python/blob/main/days-31-40/day-39/flight-deals/images/SMS_Test.PNG"